-The Elm Wildlife Tour Dunedin Peninsula, guarantees close-up viewings of rare yellow eyed penguin.
+The Elm Wildlife Tour Dunedin Peninsula, guarantees close-up viewings of the rare yellow eyed penguin.
 Plus you’ll get to see Hooker’s sea lions, NZ fur seals ,little blue penguins and the Royal Albatross.
-All this is seen on Dunedin’s restricted wildlife conservation sanctuary.
-We were collected by Mini bus and once our guide accounted for all 18 passengers, we set off.
+All this New Zealand wildlife can be on Dunedin’s restricted wildlife conservation sanctuary.

 Elm Wildlife Tour Dunedin Peninsula – Albatross Centre

 We arrived at the Albatross Centre on the Taiaroa headland and for the next half hour, Joel, another guide gave an excellent presentation on the Royal Albatross.
 Having guides with a passion for wildlife, is a great combo.
 It also helps when they have such an engaging personality!

 Elm Wildlife Tour Dunedin Peninsula – Papanui Beach

 You only need to take one look at this turbulent sea, to be reminded that nature is in charge.

-We moved on for a closer look at the fur seals who have draped themselves across the rocks below.
+We moved on for a closer look at the fur seals.
+These guys can often been seen draping themselves across the rocks below.
 They come in all sizes, ages and temperaments.
-Unlike Sea Lions who fear no one, Fur Seals are very shy, though a little curious.
+Unlike the Sea Lions, who fear absolutely no one, Fur Seals are very shy.
+However, they are still a little curious.

-We strolled down to the stunning Papanui Beach.
-Just a note of caution here folks, the walks to and from the beach are quite steep and on an unusually warm evenings, you’ll work up quite a sweat.
-Sometimes it can be the total opposite – cold and extremely windswept.
-This was our lucky day.
+The stroll down to the stunning Papanui Beach is quite a highlight.
+Just a note of caution here folks, the walks to and from the beach can be quite challenging – on the warmer evenings, you will work up quite a sweat.
+However, it can be the total opposite – cold and extremely windswept.
+This turned out to be our lucky day.

 Elm Wildlife Tour Dunedin Peninsula – Yellow-eyed Penguin

-The Yellow-eyed penguin is the rarest penguin in the world and is only found in New Zealand!
-It’s ironic that the majority of New Zealanders will never get to see these penguins.
+The Yellow-eyed penguin is the rarest penguin in the world and can only be found in New Zealand!
+I find it ironic that the majority of New Zealanders never get to see these penguins.
 Its the international visitors – the ones who take this tour – that get this privilege.
 Its quite a sobering moment when you see the first one.
 And believe me, they are extremely precious and beautiful little souls.
-They waddle pass you, totally unaware of your presence – their little wings pressed at right angles for cooling the body.
+They waddle pass you, totally unaware of your presence – their little wings pressed at right angles to cool the body.

 Elm Wildlife Tour Dunedin Peninsula – Sea lions

-A misty haze descended on the beach creating a moistness in the air.
-We continued our walk towards what look like a large piece of kelp lying on the shore.
+A misty haze descended on the beach below which created a nice humidity.
+We continued our walk towards what looked like a large piece of kelp lying on the shore.

-We quickly discovered, this was not kelp but a sleeping Sea Lion.
-Sea Lions have no fear of humans and as this one seemed intent on sleeping off a hard day out at sea, we retreated to a safe distance before we began taking photos.
+We quickly discovered, that it was in fact a sleeping Sea Lion.
+Now Sea Lions have no fear at all of humans.
+This one was intent on sleeping off a hard day out at sea.
+We retreated to a safe distance before we began taking photos.

 This particular Sea Lion was a bull male.
 It was covered in sand, except for a one large eye that remained opened.
-He may have been sleepy, but definitely not stupid.
+He may have been sleepy, but he was forever on the lookout.

-I’ve loved every moment of this tour.
-Seeing the rarest penguin in the world.
+I loved every minute of this tour.
+I saw the rarest penguin in the world.
 You’ll never forget seeing the joyful reunion between penguins, as one comes ashore – its a magical moment.
 We left our sea lion to his slumber and said goodbye to the Elm Wildlife Tour Dunedin Peninsula.
-There’ll be sleep in the valley for me tonight.
+This is the stuff dreams are made of.